EvansWinner/Piltdown/README.md

 - Simple
 - *Really simple*
 - Simple enough to just write static documentation-by-examples here in the README
-- Simple enough that the examples in the documentation here can serve as a test suite
+- Simple enough that the examples in the documentation here can serve as a rudimentary test suite
 - (Mostly) don't try to do anything but create the charts and graphs.
   Just functions that return strings.
   Leave Twitter posting, statistical preprocessing,